hananils/kirby-colors/README.md

 #### `$field->toReadabilityReport()`

-Returns a readability report for the specified contrast colors:
+Returns a readability report for the contrast colors defined in the blueprint, defaults to black and white:

 ```php
 Array